Revd Dr Mark Butchers

 The Programmes Coordinator and Administrator has day-to-day oversight of SWMTC’s administration, including residential weekends, courses, meetings, catering and booking of venues.

 Belinda trained with SWMTC and was ordained in September 2017.
-She is now a Self-Supporting Curate with the Two Rivers Mission Community in North Devon.
+She is now a Self-Supporting Curate with St David’s & St Michael’s & All Angels in Exeter.
 She originally trained as a Flautist at The Royal Scottish Academy of Music and Drama in Glasgow in the early 1980s.
 She then moved to West Malaysia, where she taught English as a Second Language for 23 years.
 She returned to the UK in 2007, working in the retail and holiday sector alongside training for Ordination, before moving to her current role with SWMTC.

 The Academic Administrator works with the Academic Registrar to ensure SWMTC’s programmes are well organised and student records are up-to-date.